-Simply put, the main difference lies in the level of protection they provide.
+Put simply, the main difference between a backpacking water filter and a water purifier lies in the level of protection these two treatment devices provide against the harmful microorganisms that may be lurking in backcountry water sources.
 Generally speaking, a water filter is designed to remove waterborne protozoa and bacteria, but not viruses.
-A water purifier is designed to combat all three classes of microbes, including viruses.
+A water purifier is designed to remove protozoa, bacteria and viruses, offering a higher level of defense.

-When should I use a filter?
+When should I use a backpacking water filter?

-If you’re traveling in the backcountries of the U.S. and Canada, a water filter, or more accurately a “microfilter,” is considered sufficient protection.
-In these pristine landscapes, where human traffic is relatively low, protozoa (like cryptosporidium and giardia), and bacteria (like E. coli and salmonella) are considered the main threats.
-Any waterborne viruses that are harmful to humans are transferred primarily through human waste.
-Therefore, where there are less humans, we assume the risk of viruses is also lower.
+If you’re traveling in the backcountries of the U.S. and Canada, a filter is typically considered sufficient protection.
+In these pristine landscapes, where human traffic is relatively low, the main threats are considered to be protozoa (like Cryptosporidium and Giardia), and bacteria (like E. coli and Salmonella).
+These microorganisms can be transferred to you through human or animal fecal matter in the water.

-When should I use a purifier?
+When should I use a backpacking water purifier?

-Three use scenarios to consider:
+Three use-scenarios to consider:

 Backpacking in Washington’s North Cascades National Park: